 Finding the right antidepressant isn’t easy.
-So there’s much appeal in the promise of genetic testing for antidepressants that could save you weeks or months of depression.
+There’s appeal in the promise of genetic testing for antidepressants that could save you weeks or months of depression.

 Genetic testing for antidepressants

-Genetic testing can help doctors decide if you are most likely to respond to antidepressants that work mainly on serotonin, the SSRIs, such as Paxil, Celexa, and Lexapro, or to the drugs that also work on other neurotransmitters, which include Effexor and Cymbalta.
+Genetic testing can help doctors decide if you are most likely to respond to SSRI antidepressants that work mainly on serotonin — such as Paxil, Celexa, and Lexapro — or to the drugs that also work on other neurotransmitters, which include Effexor and Cymbalta.
 A test can also help doctors pick within the serotonin group and help target dosages.

 Why genetic testing for antidepressants might help

-Your response to drugs that work on serotonin is affected by the chemical 5HTT or the pathways CYP1A2 or NAT2.
-About 40 percent of Americans carry gene variations that may make them less likely to respond to SSRIs.
+The chemical 5HTT and the pathways CYP1A2 or NAT2 affect your response to drugs that work on serotonin.
+About 40 percent of Americans have gene variations that may make them less likely to respond to SSRIs.

 How to test your genes

-Local and regional laboratories may not do these tests, but can send your blood or cheek swab sample to a lab specializing in pharmacogenetics, the technical term for gene testing that predicts a person’s response to a drug.
-Assurex Health, Genelex, Geonomind, and Mayo Clinic produce reports that will interpret the results and give your doctor recommendations for antidepressants and dosages.
+Local and regional laboratories may not do these tests, but you can send your blood or cheek swab sample to a lab specializing in pharmacogenetics, the technical term for gene testing that predicts a person’s response to a drug.
+Several companies produce reports that will interpret the results and give your doctor recommendations for antidepressants and dosages.

 GeneSight offers a test covered by Medicare, Medicaid, and some private insurers.
 Your report (See a sample here.) might tell your doctor that you’d need a lower than normal dose of Effexor, a higher than normal dose of Wellbutrin, and that several drugs are likely to trigger side effects.